palewire/first-athena-query/docs/sql.md

 Run it in Athena, and you'll see the results almost immediately.
 In this case, it takes less than three seconds.

 ![Pivot result](_static/pivot-result.png)

+By now, you should have a good sense of how to use Athena to query large datasets quickly and efficiently.
+Armed with this knowledge, you can start to explore the data in your S3 bucket and uncover the stories hidden within.

+In our next chapter, we'll show you how you can use the Python computer programming language script and schedule your queries to run outside of the web interface.